Understanding robotic technology for total knee replacement

 What People Are Saying

-I had knee replacement surgery and I was amazed at how quickly I recovered.
-When Dr. Miller explained the purpose of ROSA it made so much sense.
-And after two total knee replacements, I believed it to be the miracle of easy transition of a total knee replacement.
-Thank you Dr. Miller, and your staff for both of my amazing surgeries.
+I was amazed at how quickly I recovered.
+When Dr Miller explained the purpose of ROSA it made so much sense.
+And after two total knee replacements, I believe it to be the miracle of easy transition of total knee replacement.
+Thank you Dr Miller and your staff for both my amazing surgeries.
 I promote the ROSA wherever I am.
 I am a walking commercial.
-Again, Thank You.